kayagoban/shadowlands/docs/Tutorial.rst

 will let us make the displays dynamic, but it also can make your dapp VERY SLOW.

-To help solve this performance problem, the SLDapp and SLFrame classes will automatically expire the cache on any ``@cached_property`` when a new block appears.
+To help solve this performance problem, the :class:`SLDapp` and :class:`SLFrame` classes will automatically expire the cache on any ``@cached_property`` when a new block appears.